 Guide To Visiting Local Bees In Hong Kong, Click here

-The pre-packaged, plastic wrapped fruit and veg at your local Park 'N Shop is a far cry from the produce's humble origins.
+The pre-packaged, plastic-wrapped fruit and veg at your local Park 'N Shop is a far cry from the produce's humble origins.
 If your kids are keen to learn - or you're keen to teach them - where their food comes from, a local farm is a good place to start.
-Rooftop Republic offers workshops for all ages and abilities on the art of organic farming, and they can even help you to create your own patch of edible greenery, no matter how much space you have.
+Rooftop Republic offers workshops for all ages and abilities on the art of organic farming, and they can even help you create your own patch of edible greenery, no matter how much space you have.
 Check out their website for details of upcoming tours and events.
 Want more - here are other urban farm options in Hong Kong.

 More Urban Farm Options In Hong Kong, Click here